MierenManz/blog/pages/blog/varint_decode.md

 It is actually not.
 Decoding 32-bit integers is actually quite fast in JavaScript.
-This is because bitwise operations on a `number` are usually done as machine code instructions on a 32-bit number internally [[SHOW u32 VARINT BENCHMARK HERE]].
+This is because bitwise operations on a `number` are usually done as machine code instructions on a 32-bit number internally.
 The problem comes from the 64-bit numbers which cannot be done with a `number` but have to be done with a `BigInt`. `BigInt` is really handy for when you need integers of a arbitrary precision like `420 ** 69`.
 But now the problem is not with storing values bigger than 32-bits.
 But with the fact that operations on a `BigInt` are really really slow.

 This is Deno's standard library function for decoding a 64-bit varint: